 9.0

-Surfshark performed well during my torrenting tests, but it’s not clear how to find the servers optimized for it.
-Not all servers work with torrenting (there are only around 80 that do).
+Surfshark performed well during my tests, but it’s not clear how to find the P2P servers.
+Not all servers work with torrenting (there are 110 that do).
 However, if you’re not connected to a P2P-optimized server, you’re automatically connected to one when you open a torrent client.

-First, I chose the Czech Republic server (which isn’t P2P-optimized) and connected.
+To test this, I chose the Czech Republic server (which isn’t P2P-optimized) and connected.
 Using IPleak.net, I saw that my IP and DNS locations were set to Prague.
-After opening Bittorrent, I ran IPleak again and saw that my IP and DNS had changed to the Netherlands, which is one of the P2P-optimized server locations.
+After opening Bittorrent, I ran IPleak again and saw that my IP and DNS had changed to the Netherlands, which is P2P-supported.

 It took me 4 minutes to download a 2.5 GB public domain file using the Netherlands server.
 I also tried a P2P server in the UK (where I'm currently located), and downloading the same file took 2 minutes — so there was only a marginal difference in speed.

-Surfshark’s strict no-logs policy and military-grade encryption, combined with its automatic kill switch feature, make it a VPN I feel safe using with torrents.
+Its no-logs policy, military-grade encryption, and automatic kill switch make it a safe P2P VPN.
 However, it’s much easier to use a VPN that allows torrenting on every server, or at the very least has clearly marked P2P servers.
 If you’re looking for a good torrenting VPN, I recommend you check out this list to see the top VPNs for torrenting.

 Editor’s note: The vpnMentor team stands firmly against copyright infringement.
 While torrenting is legal, downloading copyrighted material is illegal in almost all parts of the world.
 In addition, some torrenting sites are banned or blocked in certain countries.
 Please stay up to date with the law and ensure everything you download is within the public domain or copyright-free.